Skip to content

 Not so science fiction anymore, huh?

-7. Don’t get blinded by ‘Digital Transformation’
+7. Don’t Get Blinded by ‘Digital Transformation’

 “A recent survey of directors, CEOs, and senior executives found that digital transformation (DT) risk is their #1 concern in 2019.
 Yet 70% of all DT initiatives do not reach their goals.
 Of the $1.3 trillion that was spent on DT last year, it was estimated that $900 billion went to waste” (HBR 2019).